 When performance feedback is collected from all the people included in an employee’s work circle, it is said to have a well-rounded multi-rater performance review.
 In 360-degree feedback process, an employer seeks feedback from multiple sources to get reviews on an individual’s behavior and performance.
 Employee performance feedback is a well thought process to evaluate employees.
 It gives a clear view of how others perceive performance of an individual.

 Recently, 360 feedback has gained popularity as multiple stakeholders provide valuable feedback that help in measuring multiple qualities in an individual, including leadership, communication, teamwork, collaboration, skills and expertise.
-To maintain accuracy in performance appraisals, most of the small and large organizations adopt 360 review which gives fair base to their evaluation process.
+To maintain accuracy in performance appraisal, most of the small and large organizations adopt 360 review which gives fair base to their evaluation process.

 Performance reviews have become source of anxiousness for managers, HR and employees.
 In a 360 feedback, all the stakeholders are interested to know the following points: